uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 1. (Optional) Cache

     The default cache directory is `~/.apptainer`.
 If you are an active container user it can quickly fill up your home.
-You can define it to your scratch:
+You can change it to scratch:
     {{< code-snippet >}}export APPTAINER_CACHEDIR=/scratch/$USER/.apptainer{{< /code-snippet >}}
-    or remember to clean up periodically.
+    Otherwise, remember to clean up periodically.
-1. We have suppressed non-error output from the `apptainer` command.
+1. We have suppressed certain output from the `apptainer` command.
 To see the complete output, type `\apptainer`.
 1. Load the Apptainer module: `module load apptainer`

 ## Definition File